 Requirements for medical licensure change periodically.
 The Louisiana State Board of Medical Examiners (LSBME) requires passage of USMLE Step 3 before the end of the PGY 2 year to issue a permit or license to begin PGY 3 training.
 Because of the wait times between sitting for the USMLE and the reporting time, House Officers not passing USMLE Step 3 by March 1 of their PGY 2 are subject to automatic non-renewal of their contract to enter the PGY 3.
 Some Programs may have more restrictive policies.
 The rules for how many times the USMLE can be taken and the waiting times required between sitting for the test change.
-For this reason, the https://www.lsuhsc.edu/administration/cm/cm-39.pdf
+For this reason, the House Officer is urged to regularly review these specific rules.